jangeiger/rpi_logging/readme.md

 Lastly, once you have setup the influx configuration and adjusted the variables to your liking, install the logger by running the installer with

     sudo bash setup.sh

+Optionally, you can provide a custom name to this device as the first command line argument.

 ## Checking the installation